 My name is Samantha Goode and I am the Deputy Headteacher here at St Michael’s CE Primary School.

 I have many years of experience as a teacher, in both Primary and Secondary schools across the city; most recently being an Assistant Headteacher and leading a change of programme in Maths across the whole school.

-I am really looking forward to working at St Michael’s and working alongside the governing body to effect positive change and progress.
+I am really looking forward to working alongside the governing body to effect positive change and progress.